-Irrespective of the classification policies of the University, students shall not be admitted to professional courses of the College of Health Sciences unless they have satisfactorily completed all courses which are specified in their programs of study for the first two semesters and have achieved a cumulative grade-point average of 2.50 or better (Nursing 2.70 or better) for all such courses.
-Students enrolled in exercise physiology, medical technology, and nursing also are required to achieve at this time a cumulative grade-point average of 2.50 or better (Nursing 2.70 or better) in their required science courses.
+Students shall not be admitted to professional courses of the Zuckerberg College of Health Sciences unless they have satisfactorily completed all courses which are specified in their programs of study for the first two semesters and have achieved a cumulative grade-point average of 2.50 or better (Nursing and Public Health (Health Sciences) 2.70 or better) for all such courses.
+Students enrolled in Exercise Physiology, Medical Laboratory Science, Public Health (Health Sciences) and Nursing also are required to achieve at this time a cumulative grade-point average of 2.50 or better (Nursing 2.70 or better) in their required science courses.

-To qualify for continued matriculation in programs of the College of Health Sciences, all students must maintain on-going cumulative averages of 2.50 (2.70 for Nursing) or better by achieving the following averages the end of the freshman year and at the end of each semester thereafter:
+To qualify for continued matriculation in programs of the Zuckerberg College of Health Sciences, all students must maintain on-going cumulative averages of 2.50 (2.70 for Nursing and Public Health (Health Sciences)) or better by achieving the following averages the end of the freshman year and at the end of each semester thereafter:

-Students enrolled in exercise physiology, medical technology, and nursing must maintain a cumulative grade point average of 2.50 (2.70 for Nursing) or better in their required science courses.
+Students enrolled in Exercise Physiology, Medical Laboratory Science, Public Health (Health Sciences) and Nursing must maintain a cumulative grade point average of 2.50 (2.70 for Nursing and Public Health (Health Sciences)) or better in their required science courses.
 Students who fail to satisfy these academic requirements will be dismissed from their respective programs.
 Such students may seek reinstatement to programs by filing a petition with the professional review committee of their respective departments.
-Students who are granted a one-time probationary period must maintain all College criteria for remainder of time in their major.
+Students who are granted a one-time probationary period must maintain all college criteria for remainder of time in their major.
 Failure to do so will result in dismissal from the program.
-Students whose petitions for reinstatement are denied may seek transfer to another major within the University if they qualify under University policies as students with satisfactory academic standing.
-Students who do not qualify for such standing may be dismissed from the University at the time they are dismissed from the College of Health Sciences and are ineligible for readmission as probationary students in the College.
+Students whose petitions for reinstatement are denied may seek transfer to another major within the university if they qualify under university policies as students with satisfactory academic standing.
+Students who do not qualify for such standing may be dismissed from the university at the time they are dismissed from the College of Zuckerberg Health Sciences and are ineligible for readmission as probationary students in the College.